Warbler captured on Cousin Island feeding its young (file photo by Cas Eikenaar)

 Being the fittest competitor at meal time against your siblings could make you bigger, tougher, live longer and give you greater reproductive prowess, if you’re a Seychelles Warbler that is.
 This is according to research conducted on the endemic warbler denizens on Cousin Island Special Reserve.

-The scientific study titled ‘Consequences of sibling rivalry vary across life in a passerine bird’ was published in November 2016 in University of Gorningen, the official journal of the International Society for Behavioral Ecology (ISBE).
+The scientific study titled ‘Consequences of sibling rivalry vary across life in a passerine bird’ was published in November 2016 in Behavioral Ecology, the official journal of the International Society for Behavioral Ecology (ISBE).
 A team of researchers from the Seychelles Warbler Group outlined how they put the theory to the test by comparing warblers who had been raised on their own against those that had one or more siblings.

 The Seychelles Warbler Group is part of a long term partnership between Nature Seychelles and researchers from the Universities of East Anglia and Sheffield in the UK, and the University of Groningen in the Netherlands.
 The researchers involved in this particular study were Kat Bebbington, Sjouke Kingma, Eleanor Fairfield, Lewis Spurgin, Jan Komdeur, and David Richardson.